ravitej-aluru/nem2-e2e-tests/README.md

-# nem2-e2e-tests
+# symbol-e2e-tests

-Integration and e2e tests for the catapult project.
+Integration and e2e tests for the synbol project.

 ## Prerequisites